Name the Missing Ingredient

 2., c. sliced French bread.
 French Onion Soup without toasted slices of pain would be incroyable.

-3., d. anchovy fillets.
-This refreshing salad from the south of France wouldn't be complete without those flavorful fish.
+3., c. haricots verts.
+This refreshing salad from the south of France wouldn't be complete without thin French green beans.

 4., b. pearl onions.
 The flavors of chicken, wine, and vegetables are given added richness with the addition of onion.